 One of the defining features of the Holga is its minimalistic design.
 Equipped with a cheap plastic lens, typically a 60mm f/8, it often produces soft and vignetted images.
 The camera’s simple construction often results in light leaks, which further enhance the unique character of the photos.

 Holga cameras are still being produced and are readily available online.
-While it’s easy to find inexpensive used models, it’s wise to ensure a return policy in case of issues. their simplicity, Holgas are somewhat disposable, as fixing a broken one can be more costly and complicated than replacing it.
+While it’s easy to find inexpensive used models, it’s wise to ensure a return policy in case of issues.
+Their simplicity make Holgas somewhat disposable, as fixing a broken one can be more costly and complicated than replacing it.

 Despite its simplicity and all-plastic construction, the Holga has garnered a dedicated following among analog photographers who appreciate its artistic and quirky image output.
 The aesthetic of this movement is well-documented in HOLGA: The World through a Plastic Lens, a collection of images by Holga photographers worldwide, available online or through platforms like archive.org.